michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 The OpenCV Package in Ubuntu use the GTK Backend for the preview window.
 This will cause freezes of the UI, because i use Qt threads in my code.
 The Arch Linux OpenCV library was compiled with QT (see `python3 -c "import cv2; print(cv2.getBuildInformation())"` output) so no problem here.
 To use the Application on Ubuntu you have to compile `OpenCV + OpenCV contrib` with `-D WITH_QT=ON` flag from source.
 Or simply use [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 They include OpenCV compiled with Qt support.

+**NOTE:** I have also test this setup on Ubuntu 21.04 with Wayland desktop.
+You can use the setup instructions from Ubuntu 20.04 LTS.
+The application work with XWayland on the Wayland desktop!

 ### Miniconda

 After you have setup [miniconda](https://docs.conda.io/en/latest/miniconda.html) on your Ubuntu machine simply type the following commands to use Python-Funscript-Editor on Ubuntu: